rebmxict/rebmxict/README.md

-### Hi there 👋 My name is Rio Ephraim and I am a full stack web developer with more than 9 years of experience.
+### Hi there 👋 I am a full stack web developer with more than 9 years of experience.

 <!--
 **rebmxict/rebmxict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.